 By Kris Rich, NBC-HWC, CPT, CET

 If you’ve never given this a try, make this the summer to do so.
 There are various benefits from increasing core strength and improving balance to strengthening all muscle groups and building cardiovascular endurance.
 Not to mention reducing stress.
 Water naturally soothes our bodies, and by listening to the sound of the water with the rhythm of your stroke—and feeling the sensation of gliding—you can easily melt away stress in a hot second.

-- Beaches and sand dunes – going to the beach doesn’t always have to mean sitting in your chair or lying on your towel all day next to your big cooler of snacks.
+Going to the beach doesn’t always have to mean sitting in your chair or lying on your towel all day next to your big cooler of snacks.
 Although that does sound very appealing, try burning some calories first and resting second.
 Did you know you can burn between 330-800 calories by beach walking and running?
 Walking or running on deep, loose sand challenges your balance and engages more muscle fibers.
 This means you can burn 30% more calories than walking or running on a flat surface.
 And sand dunes along the Great Lakes shores offer steep hills for an even bigger burn.

 Keep your activity exciting and engaging this summer.
 Earn those naps in the hammock or in your beach chair.
 Summer goes by way too quickly in our state, so make sure you find ways to stay active as your schedule gets more relaxed and less routine.
 And most importantly, enjoy the shortest season of the year as you get moving Michigan!

-About the author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach at Priority Health.
+About the author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach.
 She works with members to help them develop a personalized plan for their own health and wellbeing based on what is realistic and beneficial.
 Kristina is also a certified personal trainer and cancer exercise trainer through the American College of Sports Medicine.